All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Remember that like all dogs teacup Yorkies are very much in the moment.

-They're having a great time digging in the yard and hear "COME!", run to you and instead of praise hear "BAD DOG!" and get a swat - and he's confused because you're saying coming to you is bad.
+He’s having a great time digging in the yard and hears "COME!".
+He runs to you and instead of praise he hears "BAD DOG!" and gets a swat - then he's confused because you're saying coming to you is bad.

 He's forgotten the digging!
-If your teacup yorkie is getting in to something use a noise distraction or "NO!".
+If your puppy is getting in to something he shouldn’t be, use a noise distraction or "NO!".

 Even better - "NO!
-COME!" and when she answers gets praised.
+COME!" and when he answers praise him.

 Training can be fun.

-Learning to walk on a leash, sit, down, come, and 'no!' should all be a part of your Yorkshire Terrier's understanding.
+Learning to walk on a leash, sit, down, come, and 'no!' should all be a part of your dog’s understanding.

 This does two things - it gives him one more skill and at the same time it prevents him from being one of those little dogs that runs up and jumps all over you.

-Yorkshire Terrier puppies can learn this at a very young age.
+Puppies can learn these commands at a very young age.

 "No!" is quick to use when he's getting into something - or alternately a harsh sound.

-For the persistent Teacup Yorkie a set of keys or something that makes noise can be tossed by the dog (not to hit him!).
+For the persistent offender, a set of keys or something that makes a noise can be tossed nearby the dog (not to hit him!).

-Having manners and basic obedience is a gift your Yorkshire Terrier will benefit from time and time again.
+Having manners and basic obedience is a gift your new dog will benefit from time and time again.

 Many have the view Yorkshire Terrier puppies and other small dogs are canine brats and many are!
-Proper obedience training can be a great way to show not only you and your Yorkshire Terrier in a good way but also represent the breed in a good way.
+Proper obedience training can be a great way to not only show you and your small pup in a good way but also represent the breed in a good way.

 Some estimates show over 95% of dogs are given up to shelters because of training issues.

-These things are an easy way to insure your Yorkshire Terrier puppy never becomes such a statistic.
+These things are an easy way to insure your new puppy never becomes such a statistic.

 If you've done your job well you have a pet that comes and sits politely walks on a leash and is learning patience.